hopeforsenegal/com.moonlitstudios.immediatestyle/README.md

 # Immediate Style
 [![License](https://img.shields.io/badge/license-MIT-green)](https://github.com/hopeforsenegal/immediatestyle/blob/master/LICENSE.md)

-ImmediateStyle is a convenient style wrapper around Unity's UI components.
+**Immediate Style** is a convenient style wrapper around Unity's UI components.
 All the benefits of an [Immediate Mode GUI](https://caseymuratori.com/blog_0001) but without having to give up the power of the Unity Editor Layout System.
 Layout your UI in the typical Unity way and then, using code generation, immediately start coding response behaviors.

 This allows you to interact with Unity UI GameObjects in an Immediate *Style* (similar in API form to an [Immediate Mode GUI](https://caseymuratori.com/blog_0001))